foundry-rs/starknet-foundry/docs/src/projects/configuration.md

 ### Global configuration

 Since version 0.34.0 `sncast` will use the global configuration to combine configuration from local configs.
-Global configuration file will be automatically generated if it does not already exist, and will contain predefined `default` profile.
+Global configuration file is usual [`snfoundry.toml`](https://foundry-rs.github.io/starknet-foundry/appendix/snfoundry-toml.html), but placed in specific directory.

 #### Global Configuration File Location
 The global configuration is stored in a specific location depending on the operating system: